kunalparmar/kit-deploymentizer/README.md

 ```
 You can override individual resource values here, including which branch a resource should be deployed from, deployment specific values, and ENVs that are only for this `cluster.resource`.
 ENVs can be both externally defined (at build time) or predefinded here.

 *External ENVs* are environment variables that are only available at build time.
-This allows the `deploymentizer` to generate a manifest using env values that may be to sensitive to commit to SourceControl.
+This allows the `deploymentizer` to generate a manifest using env values that may be too sensitive to commit to SourceControl.
 For example create a kubernetes secret from a template with the values injected at build time.

 The name of the external ENV must match the defined name in the `resource.[RESOURCE-NAME].env.name` definition.